chrishah/MITObim/README.md

 **Congratulations!!!**

-NOTE: For real data this strategy might require substantial computational resources depending on the size of the illumina readpool (Memory requirements can be estimated using the miramem program shipping with MIRA).
+*IMPORTANT NOTE*: For real data this strategy might require substantial computational resources depending on the size of the illumina readpool (Memory requirements can be estimated using the miramem program shipping with MIRA).
 This increased memory consumption can be bypassed by limitating the readpool e.g. via an initial in-silico baiting step using mirabait (in-silico baiting program shipping with MIRA).
-While this strategy will impair the initial sensitivity of the approach and might therefore require more iterations to finish, it works reasonably well when a not to distantly related reference is available.
+While this strategy will impair the initial sensitivity of the approach and might therefore require more iterations to finish, it works reasonably well if a not too distantly related reference is available.
 This strategy can be performed by using the --quick flag, together with providing a reference sequence in fasta format.
 A detailed example can be found in TUTORIAL II below.

 TUTORIAL II - direct reconstruction without prior mapping assembly using the --quick option
 -------------------------------------------------------------------------------------------
+This TUTORIAL illustrates the "quick & dirty" strategy that I usually use in a first test.
+To finish a mitochondrial genome it usually takes more iterations than TUTORIAL I above because the initial mapping assembly is less thorough.
+The **big** advantage is that the whole process can be run on a standard Desktop computer due to the substantial reduction in the number of reads to be dealt with already in the first iteration.
 Run the MITObim.pl script with the --quick option, providing a reference in fasta format:

 	-bash-4.1$ mkdir tutorial2
 	-bash-4.1$ cd tutorial2
 	-bash-4.1$ /PATH/TO/MITObim.pl -start 1 -end 30 -strain testpool -ref Salpinus_mt_genome -readpool ~/PATH/TO/testdata1/Tthymallus-150bp-300sd50-interleaved.fastq --quick ~/PATH/TO/testdata1/Salpinus-mt-genome-NC_000861.fasta &> log

 You will find that with this approach MITObim will reconstruct the mitochondrial genome and reach a stationary number of mitochondrial reads only after 15 iterations.
-The result should nevertheless be equal to that obtained in TUTORIAL I.
+The result should nevertheless be equal to that obtained in TUTORIAL I and we were able to bypass the increased memory requirements of the initial MIRA mapping assembly.

+**CONGRATULATIONS** There is more..

 TUTORIAL III - reconstructing mt genomes from mt barcode seeds
 --------------------------------------------------------------